 The blog is designed to look at contemporary and historical Supreme Court issues at an empirical level.
 Issues covered in the blog range from examining Supreme Court attorneys, the Justices, and other actors in the Court to analyzing decisions and oral arguments.
 This outlet provides the opportunity to perform smaller scale work that is based off of larger projects as well as to answer unique questions about the Supreme Court.

 This site was created by Adam Feldman who is also its main author.

 Adam is currently a Fellow in the Empirical Study of Public Law at Columbia Law School.
-He is also completing his Ph.D. in Political Science with an emphasis in empirical legal studies at the University of Southern California.
-Adam is author of several law review and refereed pieces (linked to at the bottom of this page).
-Prior to graduate school Adam received his J.D. from U.C.
-Berkeley, Boalt Hall School of Law in 2008 and practiced law at McDermott, Will and Emery (Century City, CA) and Kendall, Brill and Klieger (Century City, CA).
+He has a Ph.D. in Political Science from the University of Southern California as well as a J.D. from the University of California, Berkeley School of Law (Boalt Hall).
+Adam is the author of multiple journal articles (linked to at the bottom of this page).
+Prior to receiving his Ph.D., Adam practiced law at McDermott, Will and Emery (Century City, CA) and Kendall, Brill and Klieger (Century City, CA).

 Data analysis and research assistance are provided by Samuel Morse.

 Samuel is a graduate of The George Washington University where he studied judicial politics in the Department of Political Science.
 In addition to studying the Supreme Court, he is interested in further researching and studying judicial elections, voter behaviors, and the rising amount of money in judicial campaigns.
 He is planning to start law school in fall of 2017.

 Adam’s Info and Contact: